 <x-discover> - Geo Location based custom Polymer element

-It is an extension of Eric Bidelman's geo-location with quite a lot of extra added features.
+It extends Eric Bidelman’s geo-location with a bunch of extra features bolted on.

-I am still working on some features but I am also leveraging the nagivator.geolocation.watchPosition() function so the location and list of attractions are automatically updated when the user is travelling.
-But of course querying two, 3rd party APIs, on every latitude or longitude change would be quite expensive so I have implemented the haversine formula to monitor the distance between the latitude & longitude point at startup and the user's current latitude & longitude point.
-At the moment the user needs to travel 100 units (an angular distance between the two points) to trigger updates.
+I’m still wiring up features, but I’m also using navigator.geolocation.watchPosition() so the location and attractions list update automatically as the user moves.
+Querying two third-party APIs on every position change would be expensive though, so I’ve implemented the haversine formula to measure the distance between the starting point and the user’s current position.
+Right now the user needs to travel 100 units (an angular distance between two points) before it triggers a refresh.

 <polymer-jsonp